omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 toursection:
   description: '## Popular bike tours in Portugal'
   descriptionafter: >-
-    _**Bike tours Portugal**:_ The combined experience of our team allows us to combine cycling with the historical component and gastronomy.
+    The combined experience of our team allows us to combine cycling with the historical component and gastronomy.
 Connoisseurs of excellent hotel services and catering, paths and landscapes that surprise and exceeded expectations.
   heading: "## PORTUGAL BIKE TOURS\n\n## NORTH TO SOUTH\n\n## BICYCLE\_HOLIDAYS PORTUGAL"
 blogsection:
   description: '## Popular bike tours in Portugal'